raven-laboratory/raven-laboratory.github.io/_pages/courses.md

 author_profile: true
 ---

-The members of the RAVEN group are involved in the following courses on topics related to algorithms.
+The members of the RAVEN group teach several courses at Ca' Foscari University of Venice on topics related to algorithms.

 ## Current Academic Year (2025/2026)